Get Reliable Support from us

 The entire process can be completed without visiting India:

-• Visit the official Protean (formerly NSDL) portal or the UTIITSL portal.
+• Visit the official Protean (formerly NSDL) portal or the UTIITSL portal or simply Visit savetaxes pan card Service.

 • Select the relevant application type — Form 95 for foreign passport/OCI holders or Form 93 for Indian passport holders.